-Some medicines may be affected by Ciprofloxacin-BW.
+Some medicines may be affected by CIPROFLOXACIN AN.
 These medicines include:

-- medicines used to treat arrhythmias (fast or irregular heartbeats) - theophylline, a medicine used to treat asthma
+- medicines used to treat arrhythmias (fast or irregular heartbeats) - theophylline, a medicine used to treat asthma - oral anticoagulants, warfarin and its metabolites, medicines used to stop blood clots - glibenclamide, a medicine used to treat diabetes - didanosine, a medicine used to treat viral infections

-- oral anticoagulants, warfarin and its metabolites, medicine used to stop blood clots - oral antidiabetic agents - didanosine, a medicine used to treat viral infections - cyclosporin, a medicine used to suppress the immune system - NSAIDs (non-steroidal antiinflammatory drugs), medicines used to treat pain, arthritis and other inflammatory conditions - methotrexate, a medicine used to treat types of cancers, severe psoriasis and severe rheumatoid arthritis - duloxetine, a medicine used to treat depression, anxiety, and nerve pain in people with diabetes - clozapine, a medicine used to treat schizophrenia - ropinirole, a medicine used to treat Parkinson's disease or restless legs syndrome - the local anaesthetic lidocaine, a medicine used to numb pain or cause loss of sensation - sildenafil, a medicine used to treat erectile dysfunction
+- cyclosporin, a medicine used to suppress the immune system - non-steroidal anti-inflammatory drugs (NSAIDs), medicines used to treat pain, arthritis and other inflammatory conditions - methotrexate, a medicine used to treat certain types of cancers, severe psoriasis or severe rheumatoid arthritis - duloxetine, a medicine used to treat depression and stress urinary incontinence - clozapine, a medicine used to treat schizophrenia - ropinirole, a medicine used to treat Parkinson's disease or restless legs syndrome - the local anaesthetic lidocaine, a medicine used to numb pain or cause loss of sensation - sildenafil, a medicine used to treat erectile dysfunction

-These medicines may be affected by Ciprofloxacin-BW, or may affect how well it works.
+These medicines may be affected by CIPROFLOXACIN AN, or may affect how well it works.
 You may need different amounts of your medicine, or you may need to take different medicines.

-Some medicines may interfere with the absorption of Ciprofloxacin-BW.
+Some medicines may interfere with the absorption of CIPROFLOXACIN AN.
 These include:

-- multivitamins, mineral supplements and other medicines containing iron, zinc, magnesium, aluminium or calcium - · medicine used to treat HIV infection - sucralfate, a medicine used to treat duodenal or stomach ulcers - · probenecid, a medicine used to treat gout - omeprazole, a medicine used to treat ulcers and other conditions where the stomach produces too much acid; - sevelamer, a medicine used to treat high blood levels of phosphorus in patients with kidney disease who are on dialysis - metoclopramide, a medicine used to relieve nausea and vomiting; heartburn, and stomach pain
+- multivitamins, mineral supplements, antacids (used for indigestion) and other medicines containing iron, zinc, magnesium, aluminium or calcium - sucralfate, a medicine used to treat duodenal or stomach ulcers - · medicines used to treat HIV infection - probenecid, a medicine used to treat gout - omeprazole, a medicine used to treat stomach ulcers and other conditions where stomach produces too much acid - sevelamer, a medicine used to treat high blood levels of phosphorus in patients with kidney disease who are on dialysis - metoclopramide, a medicine used to relieve nausea and vomiting, heartburn, and stomach pain

-You can still take these medicines while you are taking Ciprofloxacin-BW.
-However, you must take Ciprofloxacin-BW at least 2 hours before or 2 hours after taking any of these medicines.
+You can still take these medicines while you are taking CIPROFLOXACIN AN.
+However, you must take CIPROFLOXACIN AN at least 2 hours before or 2 hours after taking any of these medicines.

 Your doctor and pharmacist have more information on medicines to be careful with or avoid while taking this medicine.

-How to take Ciprofloxacin-BW
+How to take CIPROFLOXACIN AN